Ryan L. Shelby, PhD

 Check out my Aug.
 2013 interview at the Alabama School of Math & Science!

-I am a renewable energy specialist that works on the design, implementation, and evaluation of decentralized energy projects in Sub Saharan Africa within the United States Agency for International Development’s (USAID) Bureau of Economic Growth, Education and the Environment (E3), Office of Energy & Infrastructure Programs.
+I am an energy engineering advisor that works on the design, implementation, and evaluation of decentralized energy projects in Sub Saharan Africa within the United States Agency for International Development’s (USAID) Bureau of Economic Growth, Education and the Environment (E3), Office of Energy & Infrastructure Programs.

-I am a former joint 2013-2014 Millennium Challenge Corporation - Arizona State University Science, Technology & Innovation Fellow that focused on the expansion of modern energy services in six Sub Saharan African countries: Benin, Ghana, Tanzania, Liberia, Sierra Leone, and Malawi using micro- and mini-grids.
+I am a former 2013-2014 Millennium Challenge Corporation Science, Technology & Innovation Fellow that focused on the expansion of modern energy services in six Sub Saharan African countries: Benin, Ghana, Tanzania, Liberia, Sierra Leone, and Malawi using micro- and mini-grids.

 I am a former Christine Mirzayan Science & Technology Policy Graduate Fellow and a J. Herbert Hollomon Fellow at The National Academies that focused on engineering education and the application of system engineering to peace building initiatives as a fellow in the Program Office of the National Academy of Engineering.